Kong/docs.konghq.com/app/_src/mesh/features/openshift-quickstart.md

 In this section, you will install a ROSA cluster called `kong-mesh-2` in the `us-west-2` region.
 Then, you'll create an admin user to get quick access to the cluster.

-1. Navigate to the `kong-mesh-quickstart-openshift` repository that you just cloned in the prerequistes.
+1. Navigate to the `kong-mesh-quickstart-openshift` repository that you just cloned in the prerequisites.
 All commands in this guide should be run from that repository.

 1. Create system variables for the cluster name and region:
     ```bash